sliscak/ideas/list.md

 For example: "The animal moved to the left." would move the animal on screen by one block(or some other unit) to the left(on the screen or map, etc)
 2. Use GPT-2, GPT-3 or other Transformer based models to convert code from one programming language to another programming language.
 For example convert Python code to equivalent Javascript code, where the output and side effects of functions are identical.
-2. Use GPT-2, GPT-3 or other Transformer based models to convert programming code to binary code(executable) and vice versa(binary code to programming code)
+2. Use GPT-2, GPT-3 or other Transformer based models to convert programming language code to binary code(executable) and vice versa(binary code to programming language code)